Tax Guide · FY 2025-26

 | $50,000 | $16,000 | $8,000 | $8,000 |

-Private Health Insurance — Avoid the Medicare Levy Surcharge
+Private Health Insurance and the Medicare Levy Surcharge

 ITAA 1936, Subdivision 61-G · FY 2025-26 indexed MLS thresholds